-Many people wish for support and advice when financing a private property to escape the banking jungle.
-Especially in times of rising property prices and stricter lending guidelines, it is often a great challenge to find the right financing solution.
-To shed light on the matter and receive valuable tips, we spoke with David Savasci, CEO of miracl, about real estate financing.
+Many people seek support and advice when financing a private property to escape the banking jungle.
+Especially in times of rising real estate prices and stricter lending guidelines, it is often a significant challenge to find the right financing solution.
+To shed some light on the matter and receive valuable tips, we spoke with David Savasci, CEO of miracl, about real estate financing.

-miracl has already supported numerous our clients in financing their real estate projects.
-We spoke with them about the current developments in the real estate market, the various financing options, as well as important factors such as equity, interest rates, and repayment.
+miracl has already supported many of our clients in financing their real estate projects.
+We spoke with them about the current developments in the real estate market, the various financing options, and important factors such as equity, interest rates, and repayment.

-Whether you already have a property in mind or are at the beginning of the process, this interview provides valuable information and advice to optimize your financing.
+Whether you already have a property in mind or are still at the beginning of the process, this interview offers valuable information and advice to optimize your financing.

 The optimal financing that fits all customers does not exist.
 The best solution is always "tailored" and depends on various individual factors.